sanyaade-teachings/cloud-connection/README.md

 * CloudConnectionCallbackManager::OnAuthActionStarted - called when a player sign-in has started
 * CloudConnectionCallbackManager::OnAuthActionFinished - called when a player sign-in or sign-out has finished (successfully or unsuccessfully)
 * CloudConnectionCallbackManager::OnPlayerDataFetched - called when the signed-in player's data has been retrieved
+* CloudConnectionCallbackManager::OnAchievementFetchedCallback  - called when a single achievement has been succesfully fetched from the network

 ### Using C++ the callbacks